 Enzyme-based cleaners contain good bacteria that produce these enzymes.
 During the cleaning process, the enzymes break down the soil/mess and “eat” it.
 It is through this biochemical process that neutralizes the odor.

-A very important thing to note about how enzymes work is how specific they are.
-There are many types of enzymes and their uses vary.
+An essential thing to note about how enzymes work is how specific they are.
+There are many types of enzymes, and their uses vary.

-A good way to understand how enzymes work is the lock and key analogy.
-The dog mess (urine, poop, etc.) molecule is the lock and the enzyme is the key.
+An excellent way to understand how enzymes work is the lock and key analogy.
+The dog mess (urine, poop, etc.) molecule is the lock, and the enzyme is the key.
 Only a specific key can fit into the lock and unlock it.
-In the same way, only a specific enzyme can neutralize and clean that specific mess.
+In the same way, only a particular enzyme can neutralize and clean that particular mess.

 Some of the more common types of enzymes are protease, amylase, and lipase.
 Each of the enzymes targets a different mess.
-Protease is good for protein-based mess such as blood or vomit.
-Amylase is used for a starch-based mess.
-And lipase is for lipid-based mess such as grease and oil.
+Protease cleans a protein-based mess such as blood or vomit.
+Amylase cleans a starch-based stain, while lipase works for lipid-based stains such as grease and oil.

-Enzymes only work for the specific mess that’s meant to break down.
+Enzymes only work for the specific mess it’s designed to treat.
 You’ll need to choose the correct type of enzyme for the job.
 That’s why you often see products that are made specifically for degreasing or dog urine only.
 This also means a more targeted product would typically yield better cleaning results.

 Are enzyme cleaners safe?

 Enzyme cleaners are some of the safest cleaning methods available.
-According to scientific research, enzyme cleaners have “excellent safety profile, with little ability to cause adverse responses”.
+According to scientific research, enzyme cleaners have an “excellent safety profile, with little ability to cause adverse responses.”

 However, the study did share some potential minor risks.
 One of the risks is airborne exposure.
 During mixing and dilution, pay attention to the enzyme cleaner that’s in its concentrated form.
 Make sure the room is well ventilated and open the windows if necessary.

-You’re always advised to keep your dog away from the cleaning site.
-If you’re using a spray bottle, the aerosol from the spray could reach his respiratory system.
+Keep your dog away from the cleaning site.
+If you’re using a spray bottle, the aerosol from the spray could reach the dog’s respiratory system.

 Are enzyme cleaners effective?

-The effectiveness of enzyme cleaners has been put to the test in the most challenging conditions: animal facilities.
+The effectiveness of enzyme cleaners has been tested in the most challenging conditions: animal facilities.
 In these tough conditions, we have multiple sources of powerful pet odors.
 If you have a multi-dog household, and the house continually smells like, well, dog, you need something stronger.
 So look out for enzyme cleaners designed for animal facilities and have proven their effectiveness in that area.

 Enzyme cleaners come in various forms.
 Some of the most common ones for getting rid of dog odor are spray-on spot treatments and cleaning solutions for carpet cleaners.
 The spray-on formulas can be used straight from the bottle.
 But the cleaning solutions for carpet cleaners usually require dilution.

-Enzyme-based cleaners can be quite effective on carpets, but it is best to rinse out the cleaning solution instead of leaving it in.
-For carpets made with natural fibers such as wool or silk, the enzyme in the solution can weaken the fibers, making it easy to break and fray.
+Enzyme-based cleaners can be effective on carpets, but it is best to rinse the cleaning solution instead of leaving it in.
+For rugs made with natural fibers such as wool or silk, the enzyme in the solution can weaken the fibers, making them easy to break and fray.